 - Appears in white, and FAULT does not come on.
 Manual control of pressurization is done using the MAN V/S CTL switch.

-- Appears in amber and the ECAM caution light, when both automatic systems are faulty.
+- Appears in amber and the ECAM caution light comes on when both automatic systems are faulty.

 MAN V/S CTL